-- Introducing weekly behaviour focus on Monday morning gatherings and at weekly Assembly. - Ticketing reward system in classrooms and on assembly weekly draw one handball and certificate awarded per year level through a year level draw. - Explicit teaching and consistent follow-up of school rules. - Displaying school expectations in all classrooms. - Explicit links made from Fruits of the Spirit posters to Behaviour Expectations. - Modelling, role play methods and multi-media resources used to teach and learn behaviours. - Reinforcing positive behaviours in the playground. (rewarding with a good behaviour ticket for class/year level draw - Visual cues to show appropriate consequences for not meeting behaviour expectations.
-(Levels of Behaviour - Appendix B) - School Expectations Matrix are included in Relief Teacher folders. - Empowering students to take responsibility for their actions.

-- Being flexible to allow for unforeseen circumstances or children with needs. - Maintaining effective communication and sharing a common language about behaviour in our school community. - Transitioning students to new year levels and new teachers at the end of the school year for the following year. - Meetings with parents communication with parents.
-All forms of communication uploaded to Engage.
+- Introducing weekly behaviour focus on Monday mornings at weekly Assembly. - First 8 Days of each school year explicitly teach classroom and school expectations and routines. - Explicit teaching and consistent follow-up of school expectations - Displaying school expectations in all classrooms. - Explicit links made from Fruits of the Spirit (School Values) to GROW Behaviour Expectations. - Modelling, role play methods and multi-media resources used to teach and learn behaviours. - Visual cues to show appropriate consequences for not meeting behaviour expectations. - GROW Matrix is included in Relief Teacher folders. - Empowering students to take responsibility for their actions. - Maintaining effective communication and sharing a common language about behaviour in our school community. - Transitioning students to new year levels and new teachers at the end of the school year for the following year. - Meetings with parents communication with parents.
+All forms of communication uploaded to Engage. - The Resilience Project (student wellbeing program) taught in all classes on a weekly basis.